alisnichenko/tweet-bias-detection/README.md

 Below are the links for the project.

 # Resources
-Keep this list updates, as we will use these links extensively in a structured manner.
+Keep this list updated, as we will use these links extensively in a structured manner.

 **Research**
 - Political bias detection arxiv [paper](https://arxiv.org/pdf/2010.10652.pdf).